-Industrial and Interior Design Portfolio Format

-Requirements.
+Matriculation.
+An accepted student is expected to begin his or her upper-division professional program at the beginning of the immediate fall term.
+There is no spring admission to the upper-division program, and deferrals are not allowed.
+Industrial Design Portfolio Format Requirements.
 Each applicant is responsible for obtaining the following documents and including them in the portfolio.
 Application materials are submitted at one time in a presentation binder (portfolio); 8.5" x 11" format only.
 The student's name must be affixed to the outside.
 Items must appear in the following order:

 Page 1.
 The application form should be completely filled out with the first page visible.
-Application forms are available from the college Academic Advising Office.
+Application forms are available from the college Academic Advising Office, ARCH 115.

 Page 2.
-The second page of the application should be visible.
+An application essay.